Pakistan begins crackdown on militant groups amid global pressure

-ISLAMABAD (Reuters) - Pakistan said on Tuesday it had begun a crackdown on Islamist militant groups, detaining 44 members of banned groups including close relatives of the leader of a group blamed for a deadly bombing in Indian-controlled Kashmir last month.
+ISLAMABAD (Reuters) - Pakistan said on Tuesday it had begun a crackdown on Islamist militant groups, detaining 44 members of banned organizations including close relatives of the leader of a group blamed for a deadly bombing in Indian-controlled Kashmir last month.

 The interior ministry said it was a move to “speed up action against all proscribed organizations”.
 Officials said it was part of a long-planned drive against militant groups, not a response to Indian anger over what New Delhi calls Islamabad’s failure to rein in militant groups operating on Pakistani soil.

-Pakistan is also facing pressure from global powers to act against groups carrying out attacks in India, including Jaish-e-Mohammed (JeM), which claimed responsibility for the Feb.
+Pakistan is facing pressure from global powers to act against groups carrying out attacks in India, including Jaish-e-Mohammed (JeM), which claimed responsibility for the Feb.
 14 attack that killed at least 40 paramilitary police.

-That incident led to the most serious conflict in years between the nuclear-armed neighbors, with cross-border air strikes and a brief dogfight over the skies of Kashmir.
+The incident led to the most serious conflict in years between the two nuclear-armed neighbors, with cross-border air strikes and a brief dogfight over the skies of Kashmir.
 Tension cooled when Pakistan returned a downed Indian pilot on Friday.

+In a further sign that tensions were easing, Pakistan’s foreign ministry said a delegation would visit New Delhi next week to discuss an accord on Sikh pilgrims visiting holy sites in Pakistan.

-Close relatives of JeM leader Masood Azhar had been detained in “protective custody” as part of the crackdown, the interior ministry said.
+The interior ministry said close relatives of JeM leader Masood Azhar had been detained in “protective custody” as part of the crackdown.
 It named them as Mufti Abdul Raoof and Hamad Azhar, who one ministry official said was the leader’s son.

 Some of the people detained were named by India in a dossier it gave to Pakistan after last month’s bombing, Interior Minister Shehryar Afridi said.